 Long considered to be a sacred plant by the Druids well before Christians adopted the tradition.
 While other plants wilted in winter weather, holly remained green and strong, its berries a brightly colored red in the harshest of conditions.
 The lush green plant and its red berries are a popular ornament for those looking to share the Christmas spirit.

-Holly was also a symbol of fertility and eternal life to the Druids, and thought to have magical powers.
+A symbol of fertility and eternal life to the Druids, they believed hollies to possess magical powers.
 Per Druid lore, cutting down a holly tree could bring bad luck.
-However, hanging holly in their homes was believed to bring good luck and protection.
+To bring good luck and protection, they hung holly in their homes.
 The ancient Romans associated the holly plant with Saturn, the god of harvest and agriculture.
-This celebration was originally marking the end of Autumn and was moved later into December to the winter Solstice.
+This celebration initially marked the end of Autumn and was moved later into December to the Winter Solstice.
 The Romans also “decked the halls” with holly during the festival of Saturnalia.

-Christmas Eve was originally deemed templa exornatur, meaning “churches are decked,” by the early Christians who adopted the holly tradition from Druid, Celtic and Roman traditions, and its symbolism then changed to reflect Christian beliefs.
+Initially, Christmas Eve was deemed templa exornatur, meaning “churches are decked,” by the early Christians who adopted the holly tradition from Druid, Celtic, and Roman traditions.
+Its symbolism then changed to reflect Christian beliefs.

 Let us not forget the Mistletoe (kissing ball), a Victorian creation made up of mistletoe, holly, greens, and ribbons.
-It is said to have encouraged even the most modest of English ladies to kiss or be kissed in public.
-If one was found standing under the kissing ball, custom says they have to give or receive a kiss or an embrace.
-Mistletoe, a parasitic plant, was believed by everyone from the Druids to the Greeks to have healing and life-generating powers.
+It is said to have encouraged even the most modest English ladies to kiss or be kissed in public.
+If found standing under the kissing ball, custom says they must give or receive a kiss or an embrace.
+Mistletoe is a parasitic plant, believed by everyone from the Druids to the Greeks to have healing and life-generating powers.